krzysztofwujs/krzysztofwujs/README.md

-### Hello, I'm Krzysztof.
-Welcome to my profile! 🙇
+### Hello, I'm Krzysztof and welcome to my profile!

 My expertise lies in developing technical products that delivers value to end users, with a deep understanding of entire SDLC and full-stack development.
 I thrive in system design, requirements gathering, with strong focus on UX &or; DevX.